abraham/twitter-user/README.md

 License
 ----

-TwitterStatus is released under an MIT license.
+TwitterUser is released under an MIT license.

+TwitterUser is not affiliated Twitter, Inc.

 Built, tested, and published with [Nutmeg](https://nutmeg.tools).